Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Introduction

 \section{Introduction}

-\IEEEPARstart {T}{o} support precise localization sensing and efficient communication link establishment for intelligent vehicles, it is essential to achieve in-depth understanding of the surrounding environment and high-precision vehicular channel modeling.
-However, widely used approaches, which solely utilize radio frequency (RF) communication information, are difficult to achieve high-precision vehicular channel modeling, and thus cannot support the aforementioned application related to intelligent vehicles.
-Fortunately, intelligent vehicles are equipped with multi-modal devices, which can acquire surrounding environmental information and further assist in vehicular channel modeling \cite{LA-GBSM}.
+\IEEEPARstart {T}{o} support precise localization sensing and efficient communication link establishment for smart vehicles in intelligent transportation systems (ITSs), it is essential to achieve an in-depth understanding of the surrounding environment and high-precision vehicular channel modeling \cite{6G1}.
+However, widely used approaches, which solely utilize the uni-modal radio frequency (RF) communication information, are difficult to achieve high-precision vehicular channel modeling, and thus cannot support the aforementioned application related to smart vehicles in ITSs.
+Fortunately, smart vehicles are equipped with multi-modal devices, which can acquire surrounding environmental information and further assist in vehicular channel modeling \cite{LA-GBSM}.
 To adequately utilize the multi-modal information in the surrounding environment, inspired by human synesthesia, a novel concept, i.e., Synesthesia of Machines (SoM), is proposed \cite{som}.
-SoM aims to achieve intelligent integration of communications and multi-modal sensing via artificial neural networks.
+SoM aims to achieve intelligent integration of communications and sensing via artificial neural networks.
 As the cornerstone of SoM research, the exploration of SoM mechanism, i.e., mapping relationship between physical environment and electromagnetic space, is essential.
-Based on the SoM mechanism, a high-precision vehicular channel model can be constructed in an environment-embedded manner.
+Based on the SoM mechanism, a high-precision multi-modal intelligent vehicular channel model can be constructed by intelligently processing the multi-modal information from communication devices and various sensors.